-A person serving in the position of Deputy Mayor shall have a combination of educational achievement, professional and life experiences and moral competence to serve as the Chief Operating Officer of the City.
 A person serving in the position of Deputy Mayor shall have a combination of a bachelor's degree in public administration, business administration or related field, a master's degree is preferred.
 Experience with municipal finance, community and economic development, project manager, and supervisory skills.
 Good written and oral communications skills.